A concise history of bridging loans

 Lending money has been part of civilisation for thousands of years, in fact it's as old as the Babylonians [1] when the chief Mesopotamian temples offered not only loans and banking but were also religious centres, law courts, schools, and archive depositories.

-Closer to home in 1522, and again in 1523, Henry VIII brought the concept of loans to wider public attention in England [3] when he forced all liable persons were to lend to the crown in support of the French War.
-Whilst the records for the exact numbers of lenders is not known, records indicate the inhabitants of hundreds of towns and cities were forced to lend, generating some £200,000, all secured by a promissory note for repayment by Henry VIII.
+Closer to home in 1522 and again in 1523, Henry VIII brought the concept of loans to wider public attention in England [3] when he forced all liable persons to lend to the crown to support the French War.
+While the exact numbers of lenders are unknown, records indicate the inhabitants of hundreds of towns and cities were forced to lend, generating some £200,000, all secured by a promissory note for repayment by Henry VIII.

 Origins of Bridging Loans

-There's an intrinsic link between bridging finance and residential property, and whilst the reasons for using bridging finance has expanded in the last decade, its' original purpose is still its' most common use - to finance the purchase of residential property [4].
+There's an intrinsic link between bridging finance and residential property, and whilst the reasons for using bridging finance have expanded in the last decade, its' original purpose is still its most common use - to finance the purchase of residential property [4].

 Activity in the construction sector, increasing property values and bridging finance appear to go hand in hand.
-The house price booms and busts however, that influence the UK housing market, are a relatively new concept that dates back less than 80 years.
+However, the house price booms and busts that influenced the UK housing market are relatively new concepts that date back less than 80 years.

 1920's

-Pre-1920 over 80% of the UK population rented their homes.
-After the first world war there was a great drive to build houses in the UK brought about from both a social need and a political will.
-The 1919 Housing Act [5] provided subsidies for local authorities to build council houses and 500,000 were built in three years.
-Building homes not only served the need for quality housing but also helped restart the economy through job creation in the construction sector.
+Pre-1920, over 80% of the UK population rented their homes.
+After the First World War, there was a great drive to build houses in the UK brought about by both a social need and a political will.
+The 1919 Housing Act [5] provided subsidies for local authorities to build council houses, and 500,000 were built in three years.
+Building homes served the need for quality housing and helped restart the economy through job creation in the construction sector.

 1930's

-By the mid-1930's the interest rate was at 2%, and a sustained flood of cheap finance and a private-sector building boom ensued.
+By the mid-1930, the interest rate was at 2%, and a sustained flood of cheap finance and a private-sector building boom ensued.
 The UK was building 350,000 new homes a year.
-Cities were expanding and home ownership had increase to a little over 30%, up just 10% from before World War 1.
+Cities were expanding, and home ownership had increased to over 30%, up just 10% from before World War 1.
 The average price for a house was £750, the equivalent of £45,000 in today's money.

 1940's